Culture Course FAQs

 This is a non-credit course.

 Based on our experience with the other online courses offered by ICCT, we have found that there are many advantages to learning online.
 For one thing, students can learn at their own pace and schedule their time online at their own convenience.
 The components of the course provide variety, from narrated PowerPoint presentations to interaction with other students on the forums.
 There are opportunities for reflection on the course materials as well as personal application.
 An integral part of the course providing an authentic learning experience is the time spent with a culture helper, in which the student interviews and gets to know someone from a different culture.
-Another personal aspect of the course is meeting with the instructor via video call several times during the course.
+Another personal aspect of the course is meeting with the instructor via video call weekly during the course.

 That’s true for many online courses, but we can assure you that this is not a reading course that happens to be online.
 Personal interaction is woven into the course including contact with the instructor via video call, interaction with other students in the forums, and meeting in person with a culture helper.